stephenhouser/some-books/README.md

 Check out the live site: http://stephenhouser.github.io/some-books/

+Using Amazon images as per [How to get book cover image url using ISBN](http://stackoverflow.com/questions/33886418/how-to-get-book-cover-image-url-using-isbn) on StackOverflow.

 ## Usage

 In typical usage the `data/some-books.csv` is updated with new books we have read or are reading.
 Then, viola, the site is magically and deliciously updated.